An Efficient, Reliable and Observable Collective Communication Library in Large-scale GPU Training Clusters: Deployment: in production

-\textbf{Cluster environment.} To avoid interfering with LLM training, we conduct experiments on the subset of servers in a production cluster, including: 1) 1024 NVIDIA Hopper GPUs; 2) NVIDIA ConnectX-7 RNICs \cite{cx7} and BlueField-3 DPU \cite{bf3datasheet}.
-Each server is equipped with 8 homogeneous GPUs and 9 RNICs, and they are connected with a 1:1 oversubscribed two-layer CLOS topology network with 400Gbps bandwidth.
+\X has been built on multiple versions of NCCL, with about additional 7,000 lines of C codes, which is publicly available at Github \cite{vccl-github}. \X was initially deployed in a 2k-GPU cluster in December 2023, and has since been integrated into all our subsequent delivery clusters, scaling up to 24k GPUs.
+To protect our customer's privacy, specific institution identities are omitted.
+Originally, \X was developed for customized optimizations, like topology-aware channel reconstruction or enhanced NIC selection in dual-port environments.
+Since NCCL has introduced some similar capabilities during evolution, we only focus on the deployment of \X regarding the newly proposed features.

-\textbf{Workloads and baseline.} We use GPT-2 \cite{radford2019language}, an open-source dense LLM with different sizes of 6B, 32B, 70B, 177B and 314B as the training workloads.
-To perform large-scale distributed training, we integrate \X into Megatron-LM \cite{megatronlm} with 3D parallelism.
-We also use NCCL-Tests \cite{nccltest} to generate some typical CC workloads, and Nsight \cite{nsight} to visualize the runtime kernel invocation and SM utilization.
-As for baseline, we compare \X with NCCL v2.21.5 in terms of training throughput in Tera Floating Point Operations Per Second (TFLOPS), algorithm bandwidth in GB/s, and system overhead of GPUs and CPUs.
-The training hyperparameters and default settings are listed in Table \ref{tab-hyperparameter} in Appendix.
+\textbf{Cluster environment.} To ensure the reproducibility of our experimental results, we describe an operational 24k-GPU cluster composed of multiple 3–4k-GPU sub-clusters.
+It includes: 1) 24k NVIDIA Hopper GPUs; 2) NVIDIA ConnectX-7 RNICs \cite{cx7} and BlueField-3 DPUs \cite{bf3datasheet}.
+Each server is equipped with 8 homogeneous GPUs and 9 RNICs.
+Each sub-cluster adopts a 1:1 oversubscribed two-layer rail-optimized network topology with 400Gbps bandwidth, and all sub-clusters are jointly managed via Kubernetes-based scheduling \cite{luksa2017kubernetes} as a unified production cluster.